plurb/Aetherwynn-Unstable-Isotopes/Development/Style Guide/Style Guide.md

 Class features go in `## Heading 2`.

-## References to Abilities
+## References to Abilities and Tags

-References to specific abilities go in qoutes, "like this".
+References to specific abilities or tags go in qoutes, "like this".

 Examples: